-Cousteau’s favourite dive sites
+Cousteau’s favourite dive sites (2019 appointments)

 Many dive sites close to Cousteau’s own heart had since become world-renowned.
 But which were the great explorer’s top 10 favourites?

 - Sipadan, Malaysia

 - Vancouver Island, Canada

 - Cozumel, Mexico

 It is no surprise that Sudan’s Shaab Rumi made the list, after all, great experiences, and exciting work and discoveries connect him to this site.
 Marvellous diving and an Academy Award.
 Jacques Cousteau, also known as the father of scuba diving, not only loved diving in this region of the Red Sea, but he had made several discoveries as well.